AndreiLAB/Software-Development-Skills-Mobile-2025-26/README.md

  *  If any index sync fails, run Build -> Rebuild Project from the top menu bar.
 4. Run on Emulator / Hardware Device:
  *  Select an active virtual device (Emulator with API 24 or newer) or connect a physical Android device via USB with USB Debugging activated.
- *  Click the green Run button (Play icon) on the top action bar or press Shift + F10.
+ *  Click the Run button on the top action bar or press Shift + F10.